Team Canada’s Olympic hockey schedules released for Beijing 2022

 On the women’s side, Canada will head to the Games as the number two seed behind the United States.
-That puts them into the top tier Group A together alongside Finland (#3), Russia (#4), and Switzerland (#5).
+That puts them into the top tier Group A together alongside Finland (#3), ROC (#4), and Switzerland (#5).

-Canada will be looking to return to the top of the Olympic podium in Beijing, after having settled for silver following a shootout loss to the arch-rival Americans in the final at PyeongChang 2018.
+Canada will be looking to return to the top of the Olympic podium in Beijing, after having settled for silver following a shootout loss to the Americans in the final at PyeongChang 2018.

 The first eight qualifiers for the men’s Olympic tournament were based on the 2019 IIHF World Ranking, which were finalized immediately following the 2019 IIHF World Championship.
 As the top-ranked team, Canada locked up one of those Olympic berths.